 Sakho is, in a way, your typical 2010s centre-back.
 Comfortable with the ball at feet and in the air, and with enough positional sense and pace to cover for his own mistakes.

-It’s the same combination of attributes which have seen the likes of David Luiz and John Stones lauded by pundits, and has rightly seen the pair take their place among the most expensive defenders in world football (even if Luiz is further along the path of development).
+It’s the same combination of attributes which have seen the likes of David Luiz and John Stones take their place among the most expensive defenders in world football.

-It’s the defender’s equivalent of a forward exaggerating contact to win a penalty: when the most important part of your game is only picked up by a very close analysis, often after the fact, your brain can decide to push for any type of attention.
+As a maverick defender, when the most important part of your game is only picked up by a very close analysis, often after the fact, your brain can decide to push for any type of attention.

 So, yes, a maverick defender can gain attention through his mistakes, but in the long run this can force people to overcompensate when looking for positives in the rest of their game.